 Rome June.
 There are two public holidays in Rome, June 2nd and June 29th.
 Most of the shops in the center are otherwise open 7 days a week.
 The Roman summer is slowly warming up and there is a lot to see and do in Rome.

 Rome May.
-There are no public holidays with the exception of May 1st.
-Whit Monday is not a public holiday either.
-Most of the shops in the center are open 7 days a week.
-With almost summer temperatures, there is a lot to see and do in Rome.
+With the exception of May 1st, there are no public holidays in May.
+Most of the shops in the center are open 7 days a week and you can also shop comfortably at the weekend.
+With almost summer temperatures, there is a lot to see and experience in Rome.

 Rome April, here you will find information about April in Rome.
 April in Rome is high season and it takes a little preparation to enjoy your stay carefree and without long waiting lines.

 Rome March, here you will find information about March in Rome.
 Escape the Nordic cold and enjoy spring in Rome in March.
 Rome offers you an extensive program with museums, exhibitions and concerts and you can enjoy the excellent Roman cuisine.